michalis97500/NewBank-SE2-UoB/README.md

 Returns a list of all the customers accounts along with their current balance e.g. Main: 1000.0

-SHOWLOANACCOUNT
+SHOWACTIVELOANINFO
-Returns the loan account balance with the bank along with repayment details e.g. Loan Balance : $3000
+Returns the a string of outstanding loan (what needs to be paid) and total repayment (the total amount customer has agreed on to pay) details e.g. Outstanding : $3000
 Total Repayment : $3590

 NEWACCOUNT <Name>